"

 Coda | Carbon Democracy: Political power in the age of oil, Timothy Mitchell, 2013

 In this work, Mitchell threads the logics of energy-production, political economy, geopolitics and the possibility of democratic self-governance.
-Countering the orthodoxy of political scientific literature, he challenges the explanatory power of mere oil-revenue used as a bribe to ward-off democratic demands of the population by the local autocratic regimes.
+Countering the orthodoxy of political scientific literature, he challenges the explanatory power of mere oil-revenue used as a bribe to ward off democratic demands of the population by the local autocratic regimes.
 Instead, a deep historical analysis is offered to explain how the very process of production and movement of energy-sources offer and limit the possibilities of political action beyond the universal equivalent of money acting as a epistemological suspensor.
-Students are invited to delve into this seminal work to explore how transnational logic of Capital interact with so-called local contexts such as custom and religion.
+Students are invited to delve into this seminal work to explore how the transnational logic of Capital interact with so-called local contexts such as custom and religion.

-- According to Mitchell, under what conditions repressive instruments such as military intervention or paramilitary acts are used?
+• According to Mitchell, under what conditions are repressive instruments such as military intervention or paramilitary acts used?

 Works Cited